Australia's most populous state reports first COVID-19 case in more than a month

 No ruling was given, with Justice Stephen Burley agreeing to set a hearing date within 48 hours.

+“This decision that the government has made ... is invalid,” Newman’s lawyer told the Australian Broadcasting Corp after a short administrative hearing.
+“It sets an extraordinary and appalling precedent and that needs to be challenged.”

+Luke Beck, an associate law professor at Monash University, told Reuters it would be difficult to win a case based on interpretations of the Australian constitution since the constitution “does not expressly list any special citizenship rights”.

-Reporting by Colin Packham in Canberra and Renju Jose in Sydney; Editing by Christian Schmollinger and Clarence Fernandez
+Reporting by Colin Packham in Canberra and Renju Jose and Swati Pandey in Sydney; Editing by Christian Schmollinger and Clarence Fernandez

 Our Standards: The Thomson Reuters Trust Principles.